 One the highlights of any port is being able to grab something to eat or drink somewhere other than the ship.
 While we think the food on a cruise ship is overall pretty good, eating anything for several days in a row can wear on you.

-So if you want to hit the beach, the good news is that there is a bar/restaurant that serves cruise passengers… and it’s just steps from the sand.
+So if you want to hit the beach, the good news is that there is are bars/restaurants that serve cruise passengers… and they are just steps from the sand.
 Just keep in mind that you’ll pay tourist prices.
 While many ports offer cheap drink specials for those passing by, with only a few options available, we found the prices were inline with what you’ll pay on the ship.

 Want to Hit the Water?
 Lots of Rentals Are Available